What skills do magazine journalists need to make the crossover to digital media?

 A versatile skill set makes for a valuable magazine journalist

 The magazine journo of the future needs to be versatile.
 Develop a specialised technical skill such as coding.
 Learn a combination of skills – how to shoot a video and html skills to embed the video into your article.
 This will allow you to work almost seamlessly across a digital and print team.

 Sumien Brink, Editor-in-Chief of VISI magazine explains, “We have seen success from having one team working across print, digital and social media, so that the platforms don’t become siloed or feel outsourced, which means that content delivery is cohesive.”

 Forecasting the next big thing in the media

-Know what the next big thing is!
+Know what the next big thing is.
 Acquire knowledge and understanding of new media, while keeping an eye on trends in the industry.
-It will be important to be innovative.
-Fresh ideas can assist your publication to be at the forefront as technology races ahead keeping things in a state of flux.
+It is important to be innovative.
+Fresh ideas can assist your publication to be at the forefront as technology races ahead.

 Using data to drive journalism